rozek/node-red-openai-api/README.md

 ## Configuring Python Scripts to use these Flows ##

 Nowadays, many AI tools and scripts are written in Python.
-These scripts usually import the [OpenAI Python Library](https://github.com/openai/openai-python) and define the Open AI API key in aline that should look like
+These scripts usually import the [OpenAI Python Library](https://github.com/openai/openai-python) and define the Open AI API key in a line that should look like

 ```
 openai.api_key = ...